 The Copyright Act protects a variety of "writings," some of which may not seem written at all.
 These include literary works (books, newspapers, and magazines), music, drama, choreography, films, art, sculpture, and sound recordings.
-Since

-12. Once a copyright has expired, the material enters the public domain, meaning that no one can claim exclusive rights in the material. copyright covers the expression and not the material or physical object, a book may be copyrighted whether it is on paper, microfilm, tape, or computer disk.
+Since copyright covers the expression and not the material or physical object, a book may be copyrighted whether it is on paper, microfilm, tape, or computer disk.